Al-1n/Superconductivity/README.md

 ![](/img/temp_circ.png)

 <div class='col two caption'>
-    The diagram shows the temperature measuring part of the experimental setup.
+    The diagram shows the temperature measuring component of the experimental setup.
 The Cryogenic Probe Vacuum Can (CPVC) contains enclosed the test circuitry including the germanium thermometer and the Josephson junctions.
 </div>
 <br/>